What's so good about soil blocking, anyway?

 I also suggest checking out Eliot Coleman, probably one of the first pioneers of soil blocking and has a great soil block mix on his YouTube Channel.

-Also check out Jim Kovaleski for a fantastic demonstration of his soil block mix and technique on YouTube.
+Another great resource is Jim Kovaleski, who has a fantastic demonstration of his soil block mix and technique on YouTube.

 Soil Blocks - Final Thoughts

-By utilizing the soil-blocking technique, you not only reduce the reliance on plastic containers but also foster a more sustainable and eco-friendly approach to gardening.
+By utilizing soil-blocking, you not only reduce the reliance on plastic containers but also foster a more sustainable and eco-friendly approach to gardening.

 The ability to start seedlings in self-contained blocks with minimal transplant shock sets the stage for healthy plant development and successful garden establishment.